HL7/smart-app-launch/input/pages/app-state.md

 1. `GET /Basic?code={}&subject={}`
 1. `GET /Basic?code={}&subject:missing=true` // for global app config

+The semantics of these FHIR API interactions are defined in the [core FHIR specification](https://hl7.org/fhir/http.html).
+In the case of discrepancies, the core specification takes precedence.

 This specification does not impose additional requirements on the App State FHIR endpoint.

 ### Managing app state (CRUDS)